Growing Paperwhites

 Week One:

 Let the children work together to fill the container 1⁄2- 3⁄4 full with gravel, then have them gently place the bulbs on top.
+Have students explore the bulb and figure out which side to have pointing up.
 Use the watering can to fill the container until the water level just reaches the bottoms of the bulbs.

 Before they get started, help the children explain what they see when they look at the bulb.
 Ask them what color and shape the bottom of the bulb is- a brown circle!
 Ask them what color and shape the sprout is- a green point!
 If they get stuck while drawing, remind them of these descriptions.